galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 ## 0.13.0 - Release Highlights

 - Various bug fixes
-- Documentation enhancements, inlcuding updates to About documentation
+- Documentation enhancements, including updates to About and Ecosystem documentation

 <details>